 Secondments are on a fixed term 1-year contract with the FCO.
 An extension may be requested, but must come from the respective mission authority.

 Organisation for Security and Cooperation in Europe

 The FCO seconds civilian experts to OSCE field missions, as well as to the OSCE Secretariat and its Institutions in Vienna, Copenhagen and Warsaw.
 OSCE vacancies are advertised on the OSCE website.

 To apply, complete the OSCE’s online application form.
 Applications from UK nationals for seconded positions will automatically be routed to IST but they must then be supported by the FCO to proceed further.

 Please do not send your applications for contracted positions to the FCO, as they are processed centrally by the OSCE Secretariat.
 Please note that we are only able to support a small number of applications and we will only contact those who apply for positions that we, the FCO, are interested in supporting.

 - UK secondees to OSCE positions will not receive a salary.

-- The OSCE provide a board and lodging allowance (BLA) for positions in their field missions, but not for positions at the Secretariat or the Institutions.
+- The OSCE provides a board and lodging allowance (BLA) for positions in their field missions, but not for positions at the Secretariat or the Institutions.
 Please check their website for further details.

-- The UK does not fund Junior Professional Officer (JPO) positions, and the OSCE do not provide BLA for these positions.
+- The UK does not fund Junior Professional Officer (JPO) positions, and the OSCE does not provide BLA for these positions.
 The OSCE provides some remuneration for JPOs recruited in the October round.

-- The OSCE is committed to achieving a better balance of women and men within the Organization, and encourages the nomination of female candidates.
+- The OSCE is committed to achieving a better balance of women and men within the organisation, and encourages the nomination of female candidates.